rbonghi/isaac_ros_template/README.md

  * **--tag [TAG_NAME]** - Tag release (Default tag: *latest*)
  * **--pull-base-image** - Force to re-pull the base image

+This script also *check* in the beginning if:
+ 1. You are running on ARM64 architecture
+ 2. Your NVIDIA Jetson have the [right requirements](#what-do-you-need)
+ 3. Your NVIDIA Jetson use the right NVIDIA runtime container and is able to build a certain of Isaac ROS packages

 ## Example output

 Such as example if you want to build an image `isaac_ros_template` you will need to write: